2025 - All Construction Projects

 Description of work: The WIS 57 intersections at County H and Stone Road will be reconstructed into Reduced Conflict U-Turn (RCUT) intersections.
 This involves constructing slotted right and left turn lanes to each WIS 57 approach to those intersections, removing the right-angle crossing and left turn maneuvers from the existing intersection locations, and adding U-turns in the median to either side of those intersections to allow traffic from the side roads to still access the opposite side of WIS 57 from those side roads.
 The WIS 57 intersection at Cloverleaf Road will be modified to remove left turns onto and crossing maneuvers of WIS 57 from Cloverleaf Road, which will allow only right and left turns from WIS 57 and right turns from Cloverleaf Road to remain at that intersection.
 Work includes removal of pavement and curb and gutter, installation of storm sewer, base course, HMA pavement, lighting, signing and pavement markings.

-Traffic Impacts: WIS 57 northbound and southbound lanes at the Stone Road intersection are reduced to one lane in each direction on the inside travel lanes.
+• WIS 57 northbound and southbound lanes at County H intersection and Cloverleaf Road intersections are reduced to one lane in each direction on the inside travel lanes.

-• WIS 57 left and right turn lanes at Stone Road are closed.
+• WIS 57 left and right turn lanes at County H are closed.

-• WIS 57 left turn lanes at County H are open.
+• WIS 57 left and right turn lanes at Cloverleaf Road are closed.

 Project website: https://projects.511wi.gov/57bh2025/